ISLAY NO LONGER ONLY HOME OF PEATED WHISKY

 peat, which is essentially a thick mud, and can be cut out in square bricks and

 dried as an alternative fuel source to coal.
-Given peat’s worldwide availability(mainly
+Given peat’s worldwide availability(mainly in the northern hemisphere), it made for a reliable and easily-procured source

 of fuel before coal and other options made their way to Islay from Glasgow